Student Employment

 Compensation:

-All questions regarding employment eligibility and expectations should be directed to Henry Truong (htruong@barnard.edu) and Abby Gutierrez (agutierr@barnard.edu).
-Applications are due by 5 pm on Friday, January 6th.
+All questions regarding employment eligibility and expectations should be directed to Henry Truong (htruong@barnard.edu) and Abby Gutierrez (aigutier@barnard.edu).

 Compensation: